NBISweden/pipelines-nextflow/README.md

 ## Disclaimer

-In the case where this work is used for communications (presentation, publication, etc.), we invite you to acknowledge NBIS within your communication according to this example: "Support by NBIS (National Bioinformatics Infrastructure Sweden) is gratefully acknowledged."
+If you use these pipelines in your work, please acknowledge NBIS within your communication according to this example: "Support by NBIS (National Bioinformatics Infrastructure Sweden) is gratefully acknowledged."

 ## Setup